Edition No. 01 available now — a traditional pomander

 What does it smell like to speak to a god?

-This is temple chemistry.
-The first compound perfume which was not worn, but burned at dusk.
+This is what you could call 'ritual chemistry'.
+Perhaps the first compound perfume which was not worn, but burned at dusk.

-Kyphi is one of the oldest compound perfumes which formula survives.
-Made of sixteen ingredients and burned in temples at nightfall as an offering to the gods.
+Kyphi is one of the oldest compound perfumes which has had a formula survive.
+It's made of sixteen ingredients and was burned in temples at nightfall as an offering to the gods.

 "Kyphi has a sweet smell slowly exhaled.
 When burned it lulls to sleep, alleviates anxiety, and brightens dreams."